portworx/px-docs/k8s-samples/README.md

 ### Create a snapshot and mount the snapshot to a new mysql pod
 #### Using the pxctl CLI to create snaps of your mysql volume

-To demonsrate the capabilities of the SAN like functionality offered by portworx, try creating a snapshot of your mysql volume.
+To demonstrate the capabilities of the SAN like functionality offered by portworx, try creating a snapshot of your mysql volume.

 First create a database and a demo table in your mysql container.
 ````